 Contemporary MMA, Sport, and Knack

 MMA has evolved significantly since the “no holds barred” era in three broad ways.
 First, the technical proficiencies of the fighters have improved and broadened.
-Competitions no longer pit one style of martial arts against another; rather all fighters have some familiarity with different styles.
-In fact, today some fighters could be said to have an MMA style in the sense that from an early age they learned multiple disciplines while training at MMA schools.
+Competitions no longer pit one style of martial arts against another; rather, all fighters have some familiarity with different styles.
+In fact, today some fighters could be said to have an MMA style since they have learned multiple disciplines while training at an MMA school.
 Second, MMA competitions have become more professional.
-MMA is now on major television networks and fighters have the ability to make more money than the early days.
-Everything from the weigh-ins to post-fight press conferences are now available to fans.
+MMA is now on major television networks and fighters can make more money than the early days.
+Everything from weigh-ins to post-fight press conferences are now available to fans.
 The increase in financial opportunities has led to fighters making their training and social persona more professional.
 Third, MMA has become less of a “no holds barred” fight and more of a sport.
 MMA is marketed not as bloody spectacle, but as a display of strategy, technique, and athleticism.
 MMA coaches and athletes have also become more scientific with their training modalities.